knowit/teknologiradar/README.md

 ```

 ### Github Actions workflows
-* `deploy-dev.yml` deploys website to development environment ([dev.teknologiradar-objectnet.knowit.no](https://dev.teknologiradar-objectnet.knowit.no), not live)
+* [deploy-dev.yml](.github/workflows/deploy-dev.yml) deploys website to the development environment ([dev.teknologiradar-objectnet.knowit.no](https://dev.teknologiradar-objectnet.knowit.no))
-* `deploy-prod.yml` deploys website to production environment ([teknologiradar-objectnet.knowit.no](https://teknologiradar-objectnet.knowit.no))
+* [deploy-prod.yml](.github/workflows/deploy-prod.yml) deploys website to the production environment ([teknologiradar-objectnet.knowit.no](https://teknologiradar-objectnet.knowit.no))

-`deploy-dev.yml` is triggered on pushes to main while `deploy-prod.yml` can be triggered manually.
+`deploy-dev.yml` is triggered on pushes to main while `deploy-prod.yml` can be triggered manually on GitHub.

 Both workflows use `reusable-install-and-deploy.yml`, which is a reusable workflow that installs and deploys the website to AWS development/production environment based on input.